-Moreover, once we add in the nonestablishment rule, we run into further tensions.
-For Dworkin, nonestablishment means that "government must stand neutral in policy and expenditure toward all such convictions."
-And "an exemption for one faith from a constraint imposed on people of other faiths discriminates against those other faiths on religious grounds."
-This is a difficult gauntlet to run.
-In the end, "the constitutional requirement that government not choose defeats itself."
+Moreover, once we add in the non-establishment rule, we run into further tensions.
+For Dworkin, non-establishment means that "government must stand neutral in policy and expenditure toward all such convictions."33 And "an exemption for one faith from a constraint imposed on people of other faiths discriminates against those other faiths on religious grounds."34 This is a difficult gauntlet to run.
+In the end, "the constitutional requirement that government not choose defeats itself."35

 I must depart from the role of impartial summarizer for a moment.
 If Dworkin is right in his description of the nonestablishment norm, it can only be as a matter of principle.
-As a matter of practice - one that some think can be justified as a decent marriage between high principle and local (that is, American) history and culture35 - it is far from clear that either of the Religion Clauses demand this kind of rigid neutrality.
-Nor should we accept Dworkin's assumptions about what "discrimination" entails uncritically.36 Dworkin's concerns that requiring the government "not [to] choose among religions" leads to incoherence are real ones.38 But it should be noted that some of the tensions that Dworkin exploits here to undermine a "special right" to religious freedom are, if not of his own making, then at least a product of his own largely undefended definitions.40 We should certainly not accept them uncritically as statements of law.
+As a matter of practice - one that some think can be justified as a decent marriage between high principle and local (that is, American) history and culture36 - it is far from clear that either of the Religion Clauses demand this kind of rigid neutrality.
+Nor should we accept Dworkin's assumptions about what "discrimination" entails uncritically.37 Dworkin's concerns that requiring government "not [to] choose among religions" leads to incoherence are real ones.
+395But it should be noted that some of the tensions that Dworkin exploits here to undermine a "special right',40 to religious freedom are, if not of his own making, then at least a product of his own, largely undefended definitions.41 We

-35 See generally Paul Horwitz, The Agnostic Age: Law, Religion, and the Constitution (2011); Andrew Koppelman, Defending American Religious Neutrality (2013).
+36 See generally Paul Horwitz, The Agnostic Age: Law, Religion, and the CONSTITUTION (2011); ANDREW KOPPELMAN, DEFENDING AMERICAN RELIGIOUS NEUTRALITY (2013).

-36 See, e.g., Richard W. Garnett, Religious Freedom and the Nondiscrimination Norm, in LEGAL RESPONSES TO RELIGIOUS PRACTICES IN THE UNITED STATES: ACCOMMODATION AND ITS LIMITS 194 (Austin Sarat ed., 2012).
+37 See, e.g., Richard W. Garnett, Religious Freedom and the Nondiscrimination Norm, in Legal Responses to Religious Practices in the United States: ACCOMMODATION AND ITS LIMITS 194 (Austin Sarat ed., 2012).
+38 DWORKIN, supra note 1, at 128.

-38 See, e.g., Andrew Koppelman, The Troublesome Religious Roots of Religious Neutrality, 84 NOTRE DAME L. REV. 865, 885 (2009); Steven D. Smith, Barnette's Big Blunder, 78 CHI.-KENT L. REV. 625, 645-47 (2003).
+39 See, e.g., Andrew Koppelman, The Troublesome Religious Roots of Religious Neutrality, 84 NOTRE DAME L. REV. 865, 885 (2009); Steven D. Smith, Barnette's Big Blunder, 78 CHI.-KENT L. REV. 625, 645-47 (2003).
 Like Koppelman, I think this concern is real but less troubling in practice than in principle.
-See, e.g., HORWITZ, supra note 35, at 193.
+See, e.g., HORWITZ, supra note 36, at 193.

-40 Cf. Andrew B. Coan, The Irrelevance of Writtenness in Constitutional Interpretation, 158 U. PA.
-L. REV. 1025, 1077-83 (2010) (discussing the method of argument by "persuasive definitions" (citing Charles Leslie Stevenson, Persuasive Definitions, 47 MIND 331, 331 (1938))); Posner, supra note 6, at 379 (accusing Dworkin of engaging in "persuasive definition with a vengeance" elsewhere in his work).
+41 Cf. Andrew B. Coan, The Irrelevance of Writtenness in Constitutional Interpretation, 158 U. PA.
+L. REV. 1025, 1077-1083 (2010) (citing Charles should certainly not accept them uncritically as statements of law.

 Nevertheless, there are pieces of this argument that are important and useful whether one accepts all of Dworkin's general principles or not.
 As I said, there are concerns about the viability of a workable principle of freedom of religion under a strict regime of government neutrality.
-We may reasonably doubt that this is what American law requires in practice, occasional broad statements by the Supreme Court notwithstanding.
-41 But we cannot deny that the question of neutrality has bedeviled church-state law for a long time.
+We may reasonably doubt that this is what American law requires in practice, occasional broad statements by the Supreme Court notwithstanding.42 But we cannot deny that the question of neutrality has bedeviled church-state law for a long time.
 Dworkin's arguments concerning the problems with limiting freedom of religion to theistic faith also describe a genuine dilemma for freedom-of-religion jurisprudence.
 Neither of these insights are new.
-Both have been dealt with better and in more detail by others.
-42 But they are presented neatly here.
+Both have been dealt with better and in more detail by others.43 But they are presented neatly here.

 Let us stipulate that Dworkin has presented a real problem with freedom of religion.
-If such a freedom is limited to theistic faiths, it excludes too much.
-If it is expanded beyond that scope, it is unworkable and self-contradicting.
+If such a freedom is limited to theistic faiths it excludes too much.
+If it is expanded beyond that scope it is unworkable and self-contradicting.
 What is his answer to this dilemma?